jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - improve knob sub-components, maybe use svelte-knobby to help

-- revisit items in iframe with top padding causing iframe scroll (edit in Github button)
+- revisit split-pane story height
+- solve template usage of unbuilt (and thus styles not working) version of svelte-pieces when run locally in this repo
 - shouldn't crash upon finding oddly placed file like `/src/+layout.svelte` or `src/ind.md`
 - catch when a variants file exists by itself and inform how to use variants
 - understand why main.css imported in Layout.svelte gets passed to the iframe as well (don't want `<pre>` elements in the iframe to have negative x margins)
-- solve template usage of unbuilt (and thus styles not working) version of svelte-pieces when run locally in this repo

 - publish Kitbook extension